jd-opensource/IA-GCN/README.md

-# IA-GCN: Interactive Graph Convolutional Network for Recommendation
+# BI-GCN: Bilateral Interactive Graph Convolutional Network for Recommendation

 ## Overview
 This is our Tensorflow implementation for the paper "IA-GCN: Interactive Graph Convolutional Network for Recommendation".